 Often what happens is that someone finds they feel really tired but then as soon as they get in to bed they start to worry about how they can’t get to sleep and what a terrible night they are going to have.

 Falling asleep should be an automatic process.
-If you start thinking about it too hard then it doesn't work as well.
-In that sense its not that different to the problem in functional weakness where the more you think about the leg the weaker it gets.
+If you start thinking about it too hard then it doesn’t work as well.
+In that sense it is not that different to the problem in functional limb weakness where the more you think about the leg the weaker it gets.

 Learning to undo this can be difficult, but understanding what has gone wrong is the first step.

 I recommend the approach taken by Professor Colin Espie who wrote this article for the Guardian newspaper in the UK.